openshift/runbooks/alerts/cluster-monitoring-operator/AlertmanagerFailedReload.md

-The alert `AlertmanagerFailedReload` is triggered when the Alertmanager instance for the cluster monitoring stack has consistently failed to reload its configuration for a certain period.
+The alert `AlertmanagerFailedReload` is triggered when the Alertmanager instance for the cluster monitoring stack has consistently failed to reload its configuration for a certain period of time.

 ## Impact